carin-alliance/cpcds-auth-server/README.md

 ## Authorization & Launch Sequence

-### POST /register
+### POST /register/user

 Before the authorization sequence can begin the user must register with the system.
-The endpoint for this is `/register` and the query parameters are:
+The endpoint for this is `/register/user` and the JSON body parameters are:
 | Parameter | Value |
 | ----------|-------|
 | `username`| User created unique identifier for the system |